tspoolst/atom-marker-folding/README.md

 Getting this to work
 ----

-The built in folding must be disabled, because it interferes with this package.
+The built in folding must be disabled, because it interferes with the folding operations.

 This tip was originally taken from https://jamesgecko.com/disable-code-folding-in-atom/